Aliases for STAT1 Gene

 The protein encoded by this gene is a member of the STAT protein family.
 In response to cytokines and growth factors, STAT family members are phosphorylated by the receptor associated kinases, and then form homo- or heterodimers that translocate to the cell nucleus where they act as transcription activators.
 This protein can be activated by various ligands including interferon-alpha, interferon-gamma, EGF, PDGF and IL6.
 This protein mediates the expression of a variety of genes, which is thought to be important for cell viability in response to different cell stimuli and pathogens.
 Two alternatively spliced transcript variants encoding distinct isoforms have been described. [provided by RefSeq, Jul 2008]

 GeneCards Summary for STAT1 Gene

 STAT1 (Signal Transducer And Activator Of Transcription 1, 91kDa) is a Protein Coding gene.
-Diseases associated with STAT1 include immunodeficiency 31c, autosomal dominant and susceptibility to viral and mycobacterial infections.
+Diseases associated with STAT1 include immunodeficiency 31a, mycobacteriosis, autosomal dominant and immunodeficiency 31b, mycobacterial and viral infections, autosomal recessive.
 Among its related pathways are PI-3K cascade and Signaling by FGFR.
 GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and protein homodimerization activity.
 An important paralog of this gene is STAT2.

 UniProtKB/Swiss-Prot for STAT1 Gene